-- Obtain a Trade Waste application from Council's Customer Service Counter staff and fill in as much information as possible.
+- 1. Obtain a Trade Waste application from Council's Customer Service Counter staff or download from Council's webpage and fill in as much information as possible.
 If you as the applicant are a tenant of the subject property from where the trade waste discharge will originate, please include the owner's or the property manager's contact details on the application.
 This information can be added to the last page under 'Other Details'.
 If this application is being lodged as a condition of consent in a Development Application please include the DA number on the application: again use the space marked 'Other Details'. - 2.
-The applicant must submit a draft 'Plan of Management' along with the application if the application is for a Category 4 or 5 discharge.
+The applicant must submit a draft 'Plan of Management' along with the application if pretreatment of the waste is required (this excludes sink/floor screens).
 This plan will be reviewed during assessment and revised accordingly when approval is granted. - 3.
-Pay the appropriate fee to the cashier (Trade Waste application fee is listed under 'Fees and Charges' in Council's Revenue Pricing Policy) and return the completed application to Council's Trade Waste Officer or return it to staff at the Customer Service Counter with instructions to hand to the Trade Waste Officer. - 4.
+Return the completed application to staff at the Customer Service Counter and pay the appropriate fee (Trade Waste application fee is listed under 'Fees and Charges' in Council's Revenue Pricing Policy). - 4.
 The applicant will be notified as soon as the application has been assessed.